agodfrind/graphml-oracle-loader/README.md

 ### Restart and selective loading

 In case of failure, you can skip the items already loaded by indicating the number of items loaded in the last log message.
-For example, to resume the  interrupted import above, specify the ***-skipItems*** parameters:
+For example, to resume the  interrupted import above, specify the ***-skipItems*** parameter:

 ```
 $ java GraphMLImporter \